Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/emitter/render.rst

    :Panel:     :menuselection:`Particle System --> Render --> Object`

 Instance Object
-   The specified object is duplicated in place of each particle.
+   The specified object is instanced in place of each particle.

 Global Coordinates
-   Use object's global coordinates for duplication.
+   Use object's global coordinates for instancing.
 Object Rotation
    Use the rotation of the object.
 Object Scale